cotes2020/jekyll-theme-chirpy/README.md

 ###  Run Locally

-You may want to preview the site before publishing, so just run the script tool:
+You may want to preview the site content before publishing, so just run the script tool:

 ```terminal
 $ bash tools/run.sh